fullerj/empirical.github.io/_posts/2025-10-28-case-for-pov.md

 ## Why Proof-of-Value Matters

-![Handshake between two professionals](/assets/blogs/cyberleader/collab.jpg)

-A proof-of-value (PoV) or pilot program gives the organization a realistic way to evaluate a tool before committing to it.
+![Handshake between two professionals](/assets/blogs/cyberleader/collab.jpg) A proof-of-value (PoV) or pilot program gives the organization a realistic way to evaluate a tool before committing to it.
 It’s not about proving the product works (that’s expected, but often confirmed along the way).
 It’s about proving the **partnership works**.
 Can the vendor guide our analysts, enterprise engineers, and networking teams through setup and early operations with clarity?

 Peer recommendations are also a huge signal.
 A strong endorsement from another CISO or cybersecurity lead who’s already tested the product can be just as valuable as a formal pilot.
-Ideally, you use both, i.e., peer feedback to gauge reputation, and a proof-of-value to validate how the tool performs in your environment.
+Ideally, you use both...peer feedback to gauge reputation, and a proof-of-value to validate how the tool performs in your environment.

+Transparency is another key part of any partnership.
+No system is perfect, and that’s okay.
+Security teams understand that.
+What matters most is honesty about known limitations or coverage gaps.
+Vendors often worry about protecting their reputation, but real trust comes from showing where the boundaries are.
+Without that transparency, teams can overestimate their protection and misunderstand their risk.
+We buy these tools to fill gaps, but we also need to know how much of the gap is actually being filled.
+Clarity on that allows us to make informed decisions, tune configurations, and strengthen controls around the product’s blind spots.

 In the defense world, readiness is often evaluated using the **DOTMLPF-P** model: Doctrine, Organization, Training, Materiel, Leadership, Personnel, Facilities, and Policy.
 It is a structured way to ask a simple question: *Are we ready to use this capability effectively?*